 INSIGHTS BY END-USERS

 The demand for locks in hotels typically varies by region and hotel size.
-The penetration of electromechanical systems in large hotel chains in developed countries, as well as tourist hotspots, averaged around 70% in 2019; whereas, hotels, lodges, and resorts in emerging countries and low budget destinations witnessed a high share for mechanical systems.
+The penetration of electromechanical systems in large hotel chains in developed countries, as well as tourist hotspots, averaged around 70% in 2019; whereas, hotels, lodges, and resorts in emerging countries and low-budget destinations witnessed a high share for mechanical systems.
 The revenue potential for mechanical systems in the hospitality segment is improving as the demand is rapidly skewing toward higher revenue variants such as mortise locks.
-Automatic doors, smart door locks, and smart locks market is gaining immense popularity over the years, thereby becoming mainstream products in the hospitality locking systems.
+Automatic doors, smart door locks, and smart locks market are gaining immense popularity over the years, thereby becoming mainstream products in hospitality locking systems.

 The corporate segment is likely to grow at a steady rate from 2023 through 2025, as the global mechanical and electromechanical locks market overcomes the COVID-19 pandemic and corporate offices are back with full capacity, thus boosting investments in new construction of office space as well as renovation and retrofitting in access control systems.
 The corporate sector is expected to follow the hospitality segment in demand for electronic locks and network access control systems.
 There is a large potential for energy-efficient doors in the renovation of corporate buildings as air conditioning and lighting account for the maximum power usage in these buildings.

 Shopping malls, hypermarkets, fashion, and cosmetic stores, food stores, and convenience stores are the major users of multiple security and access control points in the retail segment.
 The mechanical and electromechanical locks market has recently witnessed a great use of sliding glass doors in retail spaces.
-The retail segment also employs a high number of steel doors that need to be lightweight but high impact traffic handling doors.
+The retail segment also employs a high number of steel doors that need to be lightweight but high-impact traffic handling doors.
 Fashion and clothing retail spaces also use multiple wooden doors in trial rooms and storage units.
 Thus, the increasing adoption of glass doors is driving the demand for electromechanical systems; whereas, the use of wood and steel doors keeps the sale of mechanical systems steady in the retail segment.

 INSIGHTS BY GEOGRAPHY